 ABOUT THE EXHIBITION

-Galerie Ron Mandos presents Through Painters’ Eyes: an exhibition focusing on international developments in painting.
-The gallery proudly introduces works by influential American artist Hernan Bas and Romanian painter and professor Ioan Sbârciu.
+Galerie Ron Mandos presents Through Painters’ Eyes, an exhibition of works by influential American artist Hernan Bas and Romanian painter and professor Ioan Sbârciu.
 These artists share a critical view of our world, a fresh attitude towards painting and a great mastery of the medium.
 In the gallery’s back room, a selection of works by Anthony Goicolea and Hans Op de Beeck is presented.

 Hernan Bas is best known for his figurative paintings in which male adolescence plays a central role.
 The artist is influenced by Decadent writers such as Charles Baudelaire and Oscar Wilde.
 Loaded with codes and double meanings, the works are rich in references to a wide range of topics including mythology, television shows, the paranormal, religion, the occult, queer vocabulary, subcultures, fashion magazines, horror movies and the iconography of the dandy.
 Bas interprets classic art historical subjects like landscapes and portraits while celebrating the fragility of emergent masculinities – his subjects seem suspended between adolescence and adulthood.